 How long do we ski every day on the Svalbard Primer trip?

-We start relatively gently, skiing for around four hours on the first day.
+We start gently, skiing for around four hours on the first day.
 We cover this by skiing one hour, then have a short stand-up break, then another hour with a sit down break.
 We do the same again and have lunch and then another 2 hourly sessions before camping.
-When everybody feels ready we extend to 7 and perhaps eight hours per day.
+When everybody feels ready we might extend to 7 and perhaps eight hours per day.

 Feel free to submit your own questions.